Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/host_eval.md

 * FPGA also has dedicated DSP units, which perform multiplication faster than the CPU.
 Even though the CPU runs at 8 times higher clock frequency than the FPGA, the arithmetic shift and multiplication operations can perform faster on FPGA because of its custom hardware architecture, enabling it to perform in fewer clock cycles compared to the CPU.

+* Therefore this function is a good candidate for implemeting on FPGA.

+3. Close the file.

+### Evaluating Compute Output Flags from Hash Function

+1. Open `compute_score_host.cpp` file in the file editor.

+2. The algorithm can be divided into two sections

+   * Computing output flags created from the hash function of every word in all documents.

+   * Computing document score based on output flags created above.

+   Let us evaluate if these code sections are a good fit for FPGA.

-II.
-The code for the compute hash which computes the output flags based on hash function (`MurmurHash2`) output for the words in all       documents is shown below.
+3. The code at lines 32-58 which computes output flags is shown below.

 ```
 // Compute output flags based on hash function output for the words in all documents